Choosing the right course

 No – we don’t accept non-registered participants.
 For safety and security reasons, we only accept registered participants to attend the online workshops.

 Upon registration, we usually ask about your former partner’s name, to avoid both of you attending the same workshop.
 If you partner’s name is on the attendees\s list.
-We will inform both of you and we would offer any of you to attend another workshop.
+We will inform both of you separately and offer any of you to attend another workshop.
+We will not inform your former partner that your name is on the list.

 Our workshops are designed and delivered to any persons regardless of their gender, race, ethnicity, religion or belief.
 Everyone is welcome.
 We do not tolerate with any sort of discrimination.